Bacon Wrapped Filet Mignon with Garlic Shrimp plated and ready to serve.

 Instructions

-• Carefully wrap one whole slice of bacon around each filet and pin with a toothpick, string or a grilling pin.
-Lather your steaks with oil and season with the salt, pepper and garlic powder.
+• For prepping the steaks, carefully wrap one whole slice of bacon around each filet and pin with a toothpick, string, or grilling pin.
+Lather your steaks with oil and season with salt, pepper, and garlic powder.
 Place the steaks in the fridge for 40 minutes to dry brine.
-Pull the steaks out of the fridge 15 minutes before cooking to come to room temperature.
+Pull the steaks out of the fridge for 15 minutes to reach room temperature.

 • Slice into your steaks and serve with your shrimp on top.
 Garnish with chopped parsley and enjoy!